 The EvenTUBE from American Gas Lamp Works is the sleekest tube heater on the market today.
 At less than 7” deep, it delivers a modern heating solution to any outdoor space and is effective for ceiling or wall heights from 9’ to 16’.

-As the first step when deciding on the right outdoor patio heater for your space, you should consider your needs and the frequency with which you’ll use your heater.
+As the first step when considering a gas vs. electric patio heater for your space, you should consider your needs and the frequency with which you’ll use your heater.

 Are you a homeowner looking to heat the patio in your backyard, or are you a commercial business owner who wants to provide outdoor seating?
 Do you want a heater for enjoying time with your family, or do you want one that can accommodate restaurant seating and keep your customers warm?